BrendanMurphy22/seasonOutlook/README.md

->Will probably update the user permissions so that an authenticated user can update/edit the data to modify the outcomes of the probability calculations
+>Will probably update the user permissions so that an authenticated user can update/edit player data.
+All data is fictional unless otherwise noted.

 ### Libraries
 - jQuery